christine-jones/dsa-exercises/Algorithms-Part1/README.md

 - Queues/

-  Generic data types for deque and randomized queue using linked list and array, respecitively.
+  Generic data types for deque and randomized queue using linked list and array, respectively.

-- Collinear
+- Collinear/

   Program that recognizes line patterns in a given set of points.

+- SliderPuzzle/

+  Program that solves a generalized n-by-n slider puzzle using an A* search algorithm.